auth0/Lock.Android/README.md

 ## Notes On Embedded Authentication

 Since June 2017 new Clients no longer have the **Password Grant Type*** enabled by default.
-This means that Database Authentication from *untrusted clients* such as a mobile app, require this Grant Type to be enabled.
+If you are using a Database Connection in Lock then you will need to enable the Password Grant Type, please follow [this guide](https://auth0.com/docs/clients/client-grant-types#how-to-edit-the-client-grant_types-property).
 The reasons for this change are listed in this [embedded vs native mobile article](https://auth0.com/docs/tutorials/browser-based-vs-native-experience-on-mobile).
-Follow [this guide](https://auth0.com/docs/clients/client-grant-types#how-to-edit-the-client-grant_types-property) to learn how to enable the Password Grant Type.

 ## Requirements